 Fresh and healthy Homemade Applesauce is one of those things I always like to have in my fridge.
-Not only delicious as a sauce, it is also a great item to bake with.
+Not only delicious as an apple sauce, it is also a great item to bake with.
 Oh, and it is ridiculously easy to make at home on the stove with one pot only!

 This post may contain affiliate links to products.
 We may receive a commission - at not cost to you - for purchases made through these links.

 There is nothing easier than making Applesauce at home.
 All you need is a few ingredients, a pot and a utensil to blend it.

 I love making my own applesauce because it is one of those recipe where you can just throw all the ingredients in a pot, let the heat do its job and done!

 Really, other than the peeling/cutting the apples, there is really nothing you will need to do!

 - Lemon Juice